albruevich/Text-Quest-Editor/README.md

 ## Modes

-The editor has three main modes: location mode, transition mode and movement mode.
+The editor has three main modes: location mode, transition mode, and movement mode.

 <img src="docs/modes.webp" width="177">

 1. **Location Mode**
-   Left click on the workspace (grid) opens the panel for creating a new location.
+   When you left-click on the working area (grid), the panel for creating a new location opens.

 2. **Transition Mode**
-   Left click the first location, then the second.
+   Left-click the first location, then the second one.
 After that, the transition creation panel will open.
-   *Note: you can create a transition that leads to the same location it starts from.*
+   *Note: you can create a transition that leads to the same location from which it starts.*

 3. **Movement Mode**
-   - Left click on a location allows you to move it to a free cell.
+   - Left-click on a location allows you to move it to a free cell.
-   - Left click on a transition allows you to change its position between locations.
+   - Left-click on a transition allows you to change its position between locations.
-     It is important where the first click was made — at the start (tail) or at the end (head) of the transition.
+     In this case, it is important where the first click was made — at the beginning (tail) or at the end (head) of the transition.

 ---

 ### Right Click

-1. Right click on a location or transition opens its editing panel.
+1. Right-click on a location or transition opens their editing panel.
-2. In transition mode, if the starting location is already selected, right click cancels transition creation.
+2. In transition mode, if the starting location has already been selected, right-click cancels transition creation.

 ---

-### Undo Actions
+### Undoing Actions

-If you made a mistake, use these buttons to undo the last action (Undo) or redo it (Redo).
+If you made a mistake, use these buttons to undo the last action (Undo) or to perform it again (Redo).

 <img src="docs/undo.webp" width="64">